DiptarshiC/CSCI_5229_HW2/README.md

 # Build Instructions

+The steps to install OpenGL on linux (ubuntu) are as follows

+1.
+2.
+3.

-The steps to install and build the project are as follows
+The steps to build this project are as follows

 1. run "git clone https://github.com/DiptarshiC/CSCI_5229_HW2"
 2. run "cd CSCI_5229_HW2"